lelaboratoire/rethink-prs-ms/manuscript.md

 Extended from the original MDR algorithm, MB-MDR addresses existing limitations of MDR by increasing detectability of important interactions and decreasing bias by allowing O labels for individuals with no evidence for abberant risk.
 Several improvements have been made to MB-MDR since it was first introduced in 2009, and its current implementation efficiently and effectively detects multiple sets of significant gene-gene interactions in relation to a trait of interest while efficiently controlling type I error rates.

-Besides the P values associated with each genotype combination, another important output of MB-MDR is the HLO matrices generated from the affected- and unaffected-subjects matrices (in the case of binary outcome).
+In addition to the test statistic and P values associated with each genotype combination, another important output of MB-MDR is the HLO matrices generated from the affected- and unaffected-subjects matrices (in the case of binary outcome).
 Briefly, for each genotype combination, an HLO matrix is a 3 x 3 matrix with each cell containing H (high), L (low) or O (no evidence), indicating risk of an individual whose genotype pairs fall into that cell [@S6nj6BFK].
 For an example binary outcome problem, a genotype combination $SNP_1$ and $SNP_2$ will have a $\chi^2$ value, an associated P value and an HLO matrix that looks like
 $$ \begin{array}{l|ccc}